 The studying process can be overwhelming and daunting.
 At times, your child may find it difficult to study because he has no one to turn to.
 Even if he knows who to consult, he may not know the right questions to ask.

 No student should have to be alone in his learning journey.
-If your child is unable to progress in a certain subject, find an expert who can help.
+If your child is unable to progress, find an expert who can help.

 If unable to find an expert, get in touch with someone who would know such an expert.

 In fact, there are many guides out there.
-Swords & Stationery, for instance, has one on helping dyslexics to cope with their learning challenges, and another on managing children with ADHD.
+Swords & Stationery has one on helping dyslexics to cope with their learning challenges, and another on managing children with ADHD.

 The bottom line is, there are specialists and experts out there who hold the keys to unlocking your child’s potential.
 These are people who can help your child to overcome learning obstacles that hinder their ability to study fruitfully.
 You may not meet such people immediately, but keep at it!
 You’ll find the right expert for your child eventually.

 Studying for an exam in Singapore is never easy.
-You can have a thousand and one things to worry about.
+One has a thousand things to worry about.

 However, we can mitigate these problems.
 They’ll never fully go away, but we can circumvent them and make ourselves feel better about the studying process.